 The economic and fiscal crisis that struck Greece in 2009 has also led to widespread corruption investigations, unearthing vast corruption by politicians and others across Greek industry that is widely seen as one of the factors behind the crisis.
 The military sector is certainly no exception, and whistleblowers have suggested that virtually all arms contracts signed by Greece in the 1990s and early 2000s were subject to commissions, or bribes.
 Former Defence Minister Akis Tsohatzopoulos is one of those who has been imprisoned as a result of the scandals (see German submarine sales to Greece).

-One contract that has come under particular scrutiny recently is the sale, in 1999, of 4 Erieye Airborne Early Warning and Control (AEW&C) systems by Swedish company Ericsson Microwave (subsequently sold by Ericsson to Saab in 2006).
+One contract that has come under particular scrutiny is the sale, in 1999, of four Erieye Airborne Early Warning and Control (AEW&C) systems by Swedish company Ericsson Microwave (subsequently sold by Ericsson to Saab in 2006).
 The radar systems were mounted on Brazilian Embraer AEW&C aircraft.
 The sale was an important one for Ericsson as it was the first of the Erieye to a NATO member.
-Whistleblowers from both the Greek Ministry of Defence (MOD) and from Ericsson have revealed bribes amounting to $13 million.
+Whistleblowers from both the Greek Ministry of Defence (MOD) and from Ericsson have revealed bribes amounting to USD 13 million.
 Investigations are ongoing, with Greek prosecutors recently recommending that 17 individuals stand trial.

 Sellers: Ericsson (Sweden), Embraer (Brazil)

 Equipment sold: 4 Erieye AEW&C systems; 4 Embraer EMB-145H aircraft.

 Sum involved in corruption investigations: SEK116 million (USD 13 million)

 Akis Tsohatzopoulos – Greek defence minister (1996-2001); served five years of a 20-year jail sentence from 2012-2017 for receiving bribes on various arms contracts.